awslabs/multi-model-server/docker/README.md

 ## Use docker image for gpu

-If your host machine has at least one GPU installed, you can use GPU docker image to boost your inference service.
+If your host machine has at least one GPU installed, you can use GPU docker image to benefit from improved inference performance.

 You need to install [nvidia-docker plugin](https://github.com/NVIDIA/nvidia-docker) before you can use nvidia gpu inside docker.